 Trim off the tops of the bok choy.

 Cut the bottoms in half.
 Rinse and soak well in water to remove any grit, dirt or bugs.
 Dry then place in a glass or metal roasting dish.

-Sizzle the garlic slices in oil to make the garlic infuse oil.
+Sizzle the garlic slices in oil to make the garlic infused oil.

 Discard the garlic, brush the cut baby bok choy halves with half of the oil.
 Save half the oil in the pan off of the heat.

 Simple, healthy and super delicious.